• >

 Get a full survey to make sure that there are no serious underlying structural issues.
 Consider asking the vendor to resolve the issues before you agree to buy, or find out how much it would cost to rectify and negotiate a reduction in the asking price.

-When you are looking around a flat or house, do not be afraid to test the fittings and fixtures.
+When you are looking around the property, don't be afraid to test the fittings and fixtures.
 Check the following:

 • The windows open easily